African Drumming Class Ticket – Beginners

 Join us in person or online.
 Online students will receive a Zoom link on the day of class

-♪ Our classes run across 6-week cycles (unless otherwise specified)
+♪ Our classes run in 6-week series (unless otherwise noted)

-♪ If you miss the first two weeks, we recommend joining the next cycle
+♪ If you miss the first two weeks, we recommend joining the next series

 ♪ Spots are limited, no refunds or credits for missed classes